 Storing of Liquid & Solid-State Spectrophotometer Calibration Standards (Both liquid and solid-state standards)

 - Always keep spectrophotometer calibration standards in their protective case when not in use.

 - Store liquid calibration filters at room temperature.
 These filters can freeze if stored in a place that is below freezing.

 - Always use extreme caution when working with NIST calibration standards.

 We all know and understand the importance of using calibration standards to validate our spectrophotometers.
-By following the procedures outline above it will prolong the life of your calibration standards.
-If you are using FireflySci’s solid-state filters and you follow the guidelines above, you’ll never need to send the filter in for re-calibration or cleaning.
+By following the procedures outlined above it will prolong the life of your calibration standards.
+If you are using FireflySci’s solid-state filters and you follow the guidelines above, you’ll never need to send the filter in for recalibration or cleaning.